Michel Roos

 Michel Adolphe Roos (27 August 1932 – 7 September 2002) was a French chess player and doctor.
 He won the French Chess Championship in 1964 and the French Correspondence Chess Championship in 1957.

 Biography

-Roos received a medical degree and was a professor at University of Strasbourg in Strasbourg, specializinf in histology.
+Roos received a medical degree and was a professor at University of Strasbourg in Strasbourg, specializing in histology.
 He founded the biostatistics laboratory at the University of Strasbourg and for some time he was vice president of the University.

 He started playing chess in Strasbourg Chess Club under the leadership of aston Wolf (bronze medalist of the 1956 French Chess Championship).
 In the 1970-1980s he was the chairman of the club.
 Due to his main job, Roos played mainly in domestic French competitions or in correspondence chess tournaments.
 He took part in the individual French Chess Championship finals many times and won five medals: gold (1964), silver (1958) and three bronze (1966, 1971, 1981).
 In 1957, Roos won the French Correspondence Chess Championship.

 Roos played for France in the World Student Team Chess Championship: